CasadoPedro/SpringBootCampFinalProyect/README.md

 - Sum up sales on a particular day.
 - Find details of the highest sale.

+## Testing

+The project is tested using JUnit, AssertJ, and Mockito.

 ## Getting Started

 1. Clone the repository.